OperatorJack/MWSE-mods/Antares Creatures Redux/Antares' Creatures Redux - readme.md

 ## Description

-In the 2000s-2010s, Arcimaestro Antares released the Trolls, Treants, Frost Giants, Cecaelia, and Beholder creature mods.
-These mods added exciting new creatures: a new Troll creature that turns to stone during the day, a tree that comes to life, a giant soldier of frost and ice, a dark-elf woman with the lower body of an octupus, and a floating eye that beholds all.
+In the 2000s-2010s, Arcimaestro Antares released a number of creature mods: Trolls, Treants, Frost Giants, Frost Monarch, Hill Giants, Green Slime, Medusa, Gargoyles, Cecaelia, and Beholder creature mods.
+These mods added exciting new creatures: a new Troll creature that turns to stone during the day, a tree that comes to life, a giant soldier of frost and ice, a dark-elf woman with the lower body of an octupus, a floating eye that beholds all, and more.

 While the mods have generally held up well, the textures are lower resolution than MET or IT textures, and the ESPs contain some dirty references.
 Now, I cleaned the mods and upscaled the textures by 2x to help them better fit in with modern texture packs.
 Gigapixel 8 was utilized to perform the 2x upscale.
 These upscales have very few artifacts.
 I have also combined the mods into a single package, cleaned up several meshes, and created a combined ESP for all of the creatures.